replicante-io/agents/mappings/postgresql.md

 * Administration:
-  * A cluster name shared by all nodes: user defined in agent configuration.
+  * A cluster ID shared by all nodes: user defined in agent configuration.
-  * A cluster-unique name for the node: user defined in agent configuration.
+  * A cluster-unique ID for the node: user defined in agent configuration.
   * Version information: output of `SELECT version();`
+  * [Optional] An operation friendly cluster display name: unavailable.

 * Clustering:
   * PostgreSQL server processes.